 VRW’s goal is to promote excellence in romantic fiction and advance the professional interests of career-focused romance writers.
 The conference features workshops and speakers plus agent and editor appointments.
-No information is available for 2013 at this time.
 The 2012 conference was held in May.

 StoryWorld Live brings three conferences together under one roof for a gathering of content creators.
 StoryWorld Conference + Expo, Writer’s Digest Conference West and Screenwriters World Conference are about honing craft; understanding the industry; connecting with peers, mentors and collaborators; and taking the next step in creative development.
 The conference focuses on Transmedia, a storytelling technique that uses TV, movies, books, websites and apps to develop various aspects of a story.
 The 2012 event took place in October in Hollywood, CA.

 The World Fantasy Convention is an annual gathering of professionals, collectors, and others interested in the field of Light and Dark Fantasy art and literature.
 Attendance is limited to 850.
 This is a convention about literature, not dressing in costume.
 The 2012 convention took place in November in Toronto, ON, Canada.